saucelabs/monocle/README.md

     ...
     $ tox

-Check tox.ini to see you the tests are run.
+Check tox.ini to see how the tests are run.

 ## Who?